 If you are thinking of starting a new business, I recommend that you take the following steps prior to building your website:

 First of all, a website is a marketing tool the same way a business card is.
 It won’t bring you business unless you work it.
 And “how to work your business” is what a business plan is all about.
 If you outline your business strategy ahead of time, you’ll have all your content ready to go when it’s time to build your site and start your social media accounts.

 Write down your goals

 What is the primary goal of your business?
 Write out your mission and why are you doing it?
 Describe your short and long term goals

 Jot down for yourself why you’ll be successful in this business.
 What is your experience and background.
-This will be helpful in writing your about page.
+What is different about your business than others in the same line of work.
+This will be helpful in writing your website content.